 As we produce our cotton yarns, we weigh our choices against two cornerstone tenets of sustainability; the need to reduce the amount of chemicals and water used to produce the raw materials, and the need to minimize the distance the raw materials have to travel.

 American Maid™ Yarns

-Maid™ cotton.
 This sustainably produced cotton yarn satisfies both of our sustainability issues: locally produced, and reduced chemical usage.
-As more textile manufacturers purchase the Cleaner Cotton, the amount of chemicals used in the production of clothing and yarns will be significantly reduced.
+As more textile manufacturers purchase the sustainably produced cotton, the amount of chemicals used in the production of clothing and yarns will be significantly reduced.

 Made in America

 We have always used American cotton as much as possible in our yarns.
 When we started in 1992, we could support Georgia farmers by purchasing local, Upland cotton and have our yarn processed close to home.
 Back then there were 25 dye houses and 6 mercerizing mills in the southeastern US.
 Now there are only a handful of spinning mills and dye houses and all mercerized (perle) yarns come from overseas.
 Although we have to use imported mercerized yarns, we have our Tubular Spectrum™ yarns dyed in the US, and we insist that they are dyed with fiber reactive dyes.
 These dyes are fabulous not only for their wash-fastness, they also don’t require heavy metal mordants like union dyes.
 By supporting the American dyehouses, we are supporting businesses that are regulated in ways that we have a say in.
 Here in the US, we still have good water quality standards that regulate what and how the dyehouses are able to release downstream.
 Now more than ever, this is critically important as we use the concept of sustainability to support the textile industry here in the US.